mosegontar/ScratchTrack/README.rst

 Scratch Track
 *************

 Scratch Track is a simple command line program for tagging and tracking files in your local directories.
-It was motived by the desire to keep track of scratch files I was generating while learning Python.
+It was motived by the desire to keep track of the many scratch files I was generating while learning Python.

 When it's run, Scratch Track creates a hidden .db file in your current working directory (named '.the_name_of_your_cwd_st.db').
+You can then add files to this 'catalog', allowing you to keep track of your files, tag them, and search for specific files by querying tags.

 Installation from source: